evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 In this tutorial, you will monitor a toy ML model using Evidently Cloud.

-It will take 3 minutes to launch a demo dashboard and 10 minutes to complete the tutorial for a new dataset.
-You must have basic knowledge of Python.
+It will take 1 minute to launch a demo dashboard and 10 minutes to complete the tutorial for a new dataset.
+You must have basic knowledge of Python to work with Evidently Cloud using the API.

 # Part 1.
 Demo dashboard